Skip to main content

 Balance mode is a combination of Normal and Eco modes.

-The hot water run will start off in Normal mode running full compressor and continue until it gets to around 45C flow temperature.
+The hot water run will start off in Normal mode running full compressor and continue until it gets to around 45C return temperature.
 Once past there it drops the compressor speed and falls into Eco mode for the remaining amount of the run.

 Obviously, this could either be a short time if your target is only just past 45C or a long time if you’re looking for a very hot run.